peterjc/thapbi-pict/docs/custom_database/defaults.rst

 created so that we could just all seven columns of the table, and the sample name (filename prefix) is in the first column.

+Notice the output reported a taxonomic assignment for 1880182 of 2605870 reads - that's 72%.

 Results
 -------